pammacdotnet/TypstPaper/paper.typ

 Typst has garnered significant interest since its public beta launch and the open-sourcing of its compiler in March 2023.
 The platform's user-friendly syntax and modern features have attracted a growing community, with its GitHub repository amassing over 37,000 stars, indicating strong developer engagement.
 Typst's open-source nature and active development suggest a promising future as it continues to evolve and address the needs of its users.

-From 2020-2025, Typst evolved from a niche LaTeX alternative into a growing document-formatting tool.
-Early development (2020–2022) focused on core features like a Rust-based compiler, attracting tech-savvy users.
+During the period 2020--2025, Typst evolved from a niche LaTeX alternative into a growing document-formatting tool.
+Early development (2020--2022) focused on core features like a Rust-based compiler, attracting tech-savvy users.
 By 2023, public beta releases and improved documentation spurred initial growth, though gaps like CJK support persisted.
-In 2024, corporate adoption (e.g., in banking software) and features like `CeTZ` for graphics expanded its reach.
-Projections for 2025 hinge on addressing accessibility and localization, while compiler optimizations (e.g., faster builds) and community tools (e.g., `tinymist`) aim to solidify its position#footnote[https://github.com/qjcg/awesome-typst] against LaTeX.
+In 2024, corporate adoption (e.g., in banking software) and features like CeTZ for graphics expanded its reach.
+Projections for 2025 hinge on addressing accessibility and localization, while compiler optimizations (e.g., faster builds) and community tools (e.g., Tinymist) aim to solidify its position#footnote[https://github.com/qjcg/awesome-typst] against LaTeX.
 The Typst community is also providing template for the most reputed editorials and journals (@fig:papers).
 Certainly, as with every new disruptive technology and, as also happened with TeX @Knuth89 during the 80s, Typst still needs to mature and expand over the years.